Our customers say Excellent Trustpilot

 Yes, anyone can do their own bookkeeping so long as they have all their receipts, bank statements, invoices, receipts and so on, but for the unqualified, the ins and outs of tax law: which expenses are allowed, and how to adjust the allowance on things like equipment or a company car, can be mind boggling.
 See the Basics of Bookkeeping here.

-No. DNS can do it for you.
+No. dns can do it for you.
 We do some people’s accounts from start to finish.
 We also visit some larger organisations and do their bookkeeping onsite.
-Have you heard about DNS’s brilliant software package for contractors?
+Have you heard about our brilliant software package, Nomisma?
 Our online accounting software allows users to input all their income and expenditure, which takes about 15 minutes per month.

 Bookkeeping is best done on a monthly basis.
 It is an essential part of cash flow, performance indicators and security.